 Agostino Steffani's 'Niobe, Regina di Tebe'. '... intense renditions full of dramatic power and feeling.'

-Sokolov at Salzburg, strongly recommended. '...
+Sokolov at Salzburg. '...
 Sokolov's playing is mesmerizing throughout ...'

 Organ music by William Faulkes.
 'Duncan Ferguson's renditions are as enthralling as they are warmly expressive ...'